 “Treating cancer with high-doses of vitamin C is a zombie idea that began with Linus Pauling, and has failed to die ever since.
 But has new research vindicated this idea?
 No. No in any meaningful way.”

-Vindicating Linus Pauling:
+Vindicating Linus Pauling

-Vitamin C for Colds:
+Vitamin C for Colds

-You can read my recent article about vitamin C for colds at this link.
+You can read my article about vitamin C for colds at this link.
 Our eGuide on Colds, Coughs & the Flu also provides additional information on vitamin C for upper respiratory tract infections at this link.

 But please do not take my word for it.
 Here is an article in the journal Life (Jan.
 3, 2022) by two scientists, one from Finland and the other from Australia.
 They seem less willing to trash vitamin C than their American colleagues.
 In fact, they seem quite open-minded and willing to examine the data about vitamin C for cancer and colds.
 The title of their article is: